mashiyat-mahjabin-prapty/mashiyat-mahjabin-prapty.github.io/_pages/cv.md

 Service and leadership
 ======
+* Acted as an **Organizer** of BUET CSE Fest 2023  and coordinated several inter-university competitions such as hackathon, programming contest, deep learning competition on behalf of the graduating class.
+* Worked as a **Student Tutor** for students ranging from middle school, high school, and undergrad-level students during my undergrad years.
-* Served as a Class Representative with a majority vote in 3/8 semesters.
+* Served as a **Class Representative** with a majority vote in 3/8 semesters.